 Because I know somebody is going to ask me, I’m going to tell you how to clean a painted tile kitchen backsplash, too!
 And I know because I’ve already done it!
 (Now that my tile is painted a light color, it shows the food crud much more than it used to.)

 For messes that I notice immediately, I wipe them with a soft cloth.

 For food that has hardened on somewhat, or grease, I clean with dish soap and a soft rag.

 Well, I hope that gives you enough information to paint your own tile backsplash, if you’ve been thinking of it!
 Let me know what you think of my makeover or if you have any questions in the comments section below.
 I’m happy to help!

-You May Also Like Part 2 of my Kitchen Makeover: How to Disguise a Kitchen Soffit
+- Kitchen Soffit Makeover / How to Disguise a Kitchen Soffit